microsoft/DMF/Dmf/Modules.Library/Dmf_CrashDump.md

   //
   GUID AdditionalDataGuid;
   // Buffer Size for the RINGBUFFER_INDEX_SELF Ring Buffer.
 (This driver.)
   // NOTE: Use the absolute minimum necessary.
-Compress data if necessary.
+Compress data if necessary!.
   //
   ULONG BufferSize;
   // Number of buffers for RINGBUFFER_INDEX_SELF Ring Buffer.
 (This driver.)
   // NOTE: Use the absolute minimum necessary.
-Compress data if necessary.
+Compress data if necessary!.
   //
   ULONG BufferCount;
   // Maximum size of ring buffer to allow.